pidgezero-one/smrpgpatchbuilder/README.md

 The `index` property corresponds to which entry in the data file you want.
 So in the above example, dialog 793 references data entry 315 (in the 0x22 file, as indicated by the `bank` property), which is the "Thanks a million, Mario!" dialog.
 To use this in your romhack, you'd run dialog ID 793 in your event scripts to get a NPC to say that.
 The `pos` property determines where the dialog should actually start.
 In the first example, `pos=22` means that the dialog will actually start after 22 characters.
 So if you run dialog 793 in your event script, the NPC will actually start talking at "Say... were my treasures OK?"

 "But wait, there's more than 22 characters before that!"
-Yes - this script accommodates **compression tables**.
-The string "in" is actually represented by a single byte, 0x10.
-By default, SMRPG has space for twelve of these compressions and they use bytes 0x0E to 0x19 inclusive.
+Yes - this script also reads your ROM's **compression table**.
+The string "in" is represented by a single byte, 0x10.
+SMRPG has space for twelve such compressions that use bytes 0x0E through 0x19 inclusive.
 The disassembler will parse the compression table in your rom and include it in the output dialogs.py file.
+Because the text is disassembled in full, you have the freedom to change your compression table if you like, and it will be applied to your text when you patch.

 You'll also see that some special characters I've represented with directives like `[await]` and `[pause]` etc, just so that it's easier for you to understand what's actually happening in the dialog.
 These are single bytes in the game as well and they will be assembled as such.